Theatre / Babes in Toyland

 - Neutral Female: In the Disney version, the hero and the villain are both shrunk down to toy size and then begin to engage in a swordfight while the normal-sized heroine watches them, very concerned.
 She could have just stepped on the bad guy!
 (Granted, she could have easily caught the hero, too!
 Or she just didn't think she could live with committing a cold-blooded murder...)

-- Never My Fault: Played straight in the Disney version when Grumio's toymaking machine goes out of control up to the point where it explodes and falls apart, and the Toymaker berates him for, alone, being responsible for everything, despite the fact that it was the Toymaker himself who caused the machine to go berserk.
+- Never My Fault: Played straight in the Disney version when Grumio's toymaking machine goes out of control up to the point where it explodes and falls apart.
+The Toymaker berates him, blaming him for faulty construction, but the disaster was actually caused by the Toymaker's own careless misuse of the controls.
 Somewhat averted later on when Grumio invents a gun that can shrink objects down to toy size, which the Toymaker approves of... until Tom asks where they will be able to find big things to shrink.
 As noted above, it turns out Grumio really didn't take time to consider this.

 - Rewritten Pop Version: Disney's movie alters the lyrics to several songs.
 Justified because the new lyrics correspond with the rewritten plot better than the original versions would have.

-- Shout-Out: In the 1986 version, one of Barnaby's henchmen resembles Nosferatu; the other looks a lot like Riff Raff from The Rocky Horror Picture Show.
+- Shout-Out: In the 1986 version, one of Barnaby's henchmen resembles Graf Orlock; the other looks a lot like Riff Raff from The Rocky Horror Picture Show.

 - The Silent Bob: Roderigo in the Disney version.